 "ONE THING HAVE I DESIRED OF THE LORD"

-Like David, we ought to set our hearts upon "one thing", seek that to the exclusion of all other things, and let that "One Thing" we seek be the Lord Jesus Christ himself.
-Grant me yourself, O Lord, and I will ask no more.
+Like David, let us set our hearts upon "one thing", and seek that to the exclusion of all other things, and let the "one thing" we seek be the Lord Jesus Christ himself.
+Grant me Thyself, O Lord, and I will ask no more.

 2734 Old Stanford Road - Danville, Kentucky 40422-9438

 Donald S. Fortner, Pastor -Telephone 606-236-8235 - Email email@example.com